 02 – French singer/songwriter Serge Gainsbourg dies in Paris of a heart attack, aged 62.

-03 – After leading Los Angeles police on a car chase of several miles, black motorist Rodney King is arrested and severely beaten by four LAPD officers.
+03 – After leading Los Angeles police on a car chase of several miles, black motorist Rodney King is arrested and severely beaten by four LAPD officers who hit him more than 50 times with their batons, kick him and shoot him with stun guns.
 The incident is captured on videotape by bystander George Holliday and shown repeatedly on news programs across the US (and the world).

 11 – A curfew is imposed on black townships in South Africa after fighting between political gangs leaves 49 dead.

 13 – Oil firm Exxon agrees to pay $1 billion in fines for the oil spill from its tanker the Exxon Valdez in Alaska in 1989.